RetroPie/RetroPie-Docs/docs/EmulationStation.md

 # EmulationStation
+# Introduction

 This is the graphical front-end installed by RetroPie.
-It was developed by a guy named Aloshi, and is designed to allow you to use your Pi as if it were a retro console - with only a controller, not requiring a keyboard.
+EmulationStation is designed to allow you to use your Pi as if it were a retro console - with only a controller, not requiring a keyboard.

 It was developed specifically for the Raspberry Pi, on the Raspberry Pi.
 However, it uses cross-platform libraries, so it can be run on pretty much any Linux machine.
 If you try, you can also build it on Windows.

+From the dictionary:
+> # front end
+>1. the front of a car or other vehicle.
+>2. the part of a radio or television receiver to which the aerial signal goes first.
+>3. **COMPUTING - a part of a computer or program that allows access to other parts.**

+EmulationStation is used to provide a polished user interface to present and interact with all the different aspects of the RetroPie distribution.
+It allows the user to use a UI that is controllable using a joypad or arcade controllers to navigate through the different emulators, and make (simple) edits to the systems configuration.

+As it is the first thing that many users see, EmulationStation is often conflated with RetroPie as a whole, while ES is only a part of the RetroPie distribution.

+EmulationStation was developed by Alec Lofquist (programming) and Nils Bonenberger (design & UI), see the [official EmulationStation page](http://www.emulationstation.org/).
+For the code and more info, see also the [Github Repository](https://github.com/Aloshi/EmulationStation).

+# Features
+EmulationStation offers the following features:
+* Listing of emulated systems (systemlist), and their respective games (gamelist)
+* Keyboard-less navigation
+* Controller configuration which is propagated to RetroArch emulators
+* Theming of certain elements (background, position/size of text elements)
+* Scraping of game information (see [here for more info](https://github.com/retropie/retropie-setup/wiki/scraper))

+# Development status
+Since spring 2015, there has been little or no activity from the original ES developer, Aloshi.
+Recently, there has been some activities to get the project moving again (see the [discussion here](https://github.com/Aloshi/EmulationStation/issues/563#issuecomment-198787794)).
+It remains to be seen if this will gather enough momentum to become a viable alternative for RetroPie or not.
+Until that time, further developments are done by 'unofficial' forks, which are not necessarily maintained/updated often.
+One example is [this extension of ES](https://github.com/retropie/retropie-setup/wiki/Child-friendly-EmulationStation), which is currently under experimental features.

 # Help
 A great deal of information can be found in EmulationStation's README.md and THEMES.md, also viewable on GitHub.
 Some links: